 - Event and Use Check

-This collected data will help you see and understand potentially significant information on a used car you're looking to buy.
-Depending on information reported, it can tell you several different things about a used car:
+This collected data will help you see and understand potentially important information on a used car you’re looking to buy.
+Depending on the information reported, it can tell you several different things about a used car:

 - How many times the car has been titled